IsReal8a/instana-examples/agent_kubernetes/README.md

 ## Configure k8sensor for additional backend

-K8sensor can only report to one backend at the moment, the temporary workaround is to create an additional deployment of the `k8sensor` for each additional backend.
+K8sensor can only report to one backend at the moment, BUT the temporary workaround is to create an additional deployment of the `k8sensor` for each additional backend.

 - Specify the additional backend in the `configMap/k8sensor` by adding a key `backend-2` with the same format as `backend`